USDA-FSA/fsa-design-system/components/date-picker/index.md

 If you customize the text inputs, ensure they continue to meet the the accessibility requirements that apply to all form controls.

 * Do not use the `placeholder` attribute as the sole label for accessibility reasons.
 Form components must have an associated `<label>` with matching `for` attribute.
 Additionally, most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio to sufficiently serve as the sole label.
-* Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
-For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
-Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.
+* Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.
 * Do not use JavaScript to auto advance the focus from one field to the next.
 This makes it difficult for keyboard-only users to navigate and correct mistakes.
+* The above list of [Keyboard Commands](#keyboard-navigation) follows the recommended 508 Compliance standards.

 ## General Guidance

 * The length of the text input provides a hint to users as to how much text to write.
 Do not require users to write paragraphs of text into a single-line input box; use a [textarea]({{ site.baseurl }}components/textarea/) instead.
 * Text inputs are among the easiest type of input for desktop users but are more difficult for mobile users.
-* Consider the type of content a user may enter to aid mobile device entry; mobile devices typically surface a keyboard UI attuned to the type.
-For example, `type="tel"` will surface a [phone keyboard](http://html5doctor.com/html5-forms-input-types/#input-tel).
 * Only show error validation messages or styling after a user has interacted with a particular field; avoid significantly updating styles while a user is actively entering input.
 * Do not use the `placeholder` attribute in place of a `<label>` element.
 Its purposes is different: the standard `<label>` describes the role of the form element; that is, it indicates what kind of information is expected.
 The `placeholder` attribute is typically a hint about the format the content should take.
 There are cases in which the placeholder attribute is not displayed to the user (e.g. when input field has a value), so the form must be understandable without it.